pellcorp/Simple-AF-Wiki/docs/cart/saf_install.md

 - If you get no message at all before the script ends (after 60 seconds), your USB is defective.
 You can check the `messages.log` file in the logs section of your UI to get more details about why the usb key could not be mounted!

-==Congratulations you are now ready to perform probe calibratons!==
+== Congratulations you are now ready to perform your initial probe calibratons! ==